sngular/scs-multiapi-plugin/README.md

 The configuration of `consumer`, `supplier` and `streamBridge` are independent.
 If only one of them is configured in the pom file, only that one will be generated.

+#### Generated Sources Folder

+There is also an independent parameter that affects to all the *fileSpecs* generated, which is called **generatedSourcesFolder**.
+This parameter expects to receive a string, that could include letters, numbers and `-`, with the name of the folder where generated sources by the plugin will be located.

+By default, it's values is `generated-sources`, so the files will be in `.../target/generated-sources/apigenerator/...`.
+If you set another value in the pom.xml file, as in the example above, files will remain in `.../target/sources-generated/apigenerator/...`.

 ### How targetPackage is setted?